 Compounding the stressors attorneys face is the fact that many of the duties and responsibilities associated with practicing law are completely outside of your control.
 And, professionally, your value is inherently tied to how many hours you bill.

 Given the demands associated with practicing law, it’s easy to get caught up in the hectic pace and endless lists of to-dos.
-However, it’s important to consider the toll chronic stress takes on your physical and mental health.
-According to the Hazelden Betty Ford Foundation, attorneys experience rates of anxiety, depression, and substance abuse that are consistently higher than the national average.
+However, it’s important to consider the toll chronic stress takes on your wellness both physically and mentally as a lawyer.
+In a recent Reuters study, 66% of respondents said that their time in the legal profession had been detrimental to their mental health.

 If you’re an attorney who is feeling the ill-effects of too much work-related stress, it’s time to pause and reflect on ways you can make your well-being a priority.